microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-guide-id.md

 Bots and channels may use app IDs to uniquely identify a registered bot.

-App IDs are guaranteed to be GUIDs. (**TODO: loop back based on response from Identity team**) App IDs should be compared without case sensitivity.
+App IDs are guaranteed to be GUIDs.
+App IDs should be compared without case sensitivity.

 ### Rules for app IDs